yunyu/vu-yes-selenium/README.md

+This method is deprecated.
+Contact me privately for the new method.
+==

 A simple script to automatically enroll in classes for Vanderbilt's YES, saving you precious seconds during course registration period.

 [Demo video](https://files.catbox.moe/3rssc4.mp4)